 Thinking about applying for credit?
 Check Your Credit Score for free, with no impact on your credit file.

 🕑 7 minute read

 When making the decision to rent or buy a home, there’s no simple answer.
-There’s a lot to consider – personal circumstances, short-term goals, finances and plans for the future.
+You need to consider personal circumstances, short-term goals, finances and plans for the future.

-In 2021, both rental costs and house prices in the UK rose:
+In 2023, both rental costs and house prices in the UK have risen: